chef/automate/components/automate-chef-io/content/docs/reports.md

 For example, you can search for `Node Name: prod*` and filter the results to list all the node names that begin with `prod`.

 Profile
-: Filter your results by profile.
-This list will include any executed profiles, which are profiles with received scan results.
+: Filter your results by profile name.
+This lists executed profiles, which are profiles with received scan results.

 Node
 : Filter your results by node item.
 A node is any scannable for which we have received scan results, which can be a Chef node, an aws node, an aws account region, or any other target Chef InSpec supports.